|Setting The Scene In Wessex: The Crime Novel & Drama, Part Two: 1945-2015|

 The blurb for Un-natural Selection (2011; 2014) by James Donnelly (1957-) notes "Set in Dorset, the towns and places mentioned in the book are real."
 Set around Poor Common on the outskirts of Parley just outside Bournemouth, this work of 'modern speculative fiction' revolves around an ABC [Alien Big Cat] scare, where human agency may be involved.
 A CID man and a Forest [sic] Ranger investigate, separately then together, a series of attacks [opening chapter downloadable here].

 Despite his age, ex Inspector Wexford seems not to have completely given up detective work after all, coming out of retirement in his 80s.
-The 23rd novel, The Vault (2011), has Wexford finally retired and moving to London, but in the latest [last?], No Man's Nightingale (2013), Wexford is called out of retirement by his old colleague Mike Burden when there is that classic genre setup, murder at the local vicarage, in this case of Kingsmarkham's new female vicar.
+The 24th and last novel, No Man's Nightingale (2014), has Wexford called out of retirement by his old colleague Mike Burden when there is that classic genre setup, murder at the local vicarage, in this case of Kingsmarkham's new female vicar.

-After winning various awards, the promised 2nd series, again part-shot in Dorset [June 2014], reunites the major characters, with the plot setup being kept secret, and in the meantime a novelisation, co-authored by Chibnall and London thriller writer Erin Kelly, was published in Aug 2014.
+After winning various awards, the 2nd series, again part-shot in Dorset [June 2014], reunited the major characters, with the plot setup kept secret, and in the meantime a novelisation, co-authored by Chibnall and London thriller writer Erin Kelly, was published in 2014.
 Series two was accompanied by a series of Kindle e-book "singles," with readers reportedly searching the print versions for clues as to how the series would continue.
-And although series two had a mixed reaction (with the courtroom scenes particularly criticised as unrealistic), a series three was announced in Feb 2015 with "Broadchurch Will Return" again appearing over the S2 end title sequence.
+Series two had a mixed reaction (with the courtroom scenes particularly criticised as unrealistic), Series three, set three years later, concluded the trilogy in 2017.